Skip to content

 Staying close to my roots not only allows me to feel closer to my relatives in Italy, it also helps me to understand how my roots have shaped my family and the many traditions from Molfetta we still follow today […] All of these traditions are ingrained and infused in my blood

-— Gioanna DiGiorgio
+— Gioianna DiGiorgio

 Baldwin Wallace University

-BA | Acting
+BFA | Acting

 Donated by Gina Argento / Broadway Stages